ringcentral/ringcentral-api-docs/docs/notifications/event-filters/ringsense-event-filter.md

-# RingSense for Sales AI Event
+# RingSense Event

-This event is triggered whenever a new voice call analysis is completed by RingSense for Sales.
+This event is triggered whenever a new voice call analysis is completed by RingSense.

 * Filter:  `/ai/ringsense/v1/public/accounts/~/domains/pbx/insights`
 * Required app scope: `RingSense`